 Few deserts have a more desolate appearance in the dry period than the Karroo.
 There are no green plants to be found, the gullies are dry and the isolated “Koppies” (small mountain peaks) which are scattered here and there in the Central Karroo, seem to reflect the heat like a mirror.
 During the night a cool S.E. breeze prevails.
 The imaginary line which divides the districts into regions with summer or winter rains, runs through the Central Karroo near Beaufort West.
 In some winter nights the temperature drops below freezing point, and the mountain peaks are sometimes covered with snow, which, however, rarely falls on the plateau itself.
 The average daily temperature difference is large, i.e. 30° F (= 17 °C).
 Due to the intensely dry air, the summer heat is not very oppressive.
 In the Northern Karroo the average rainfall per year is even less, in the Western part 2 inches, so 51 mm per year.
 The average summer temperature in the shade is 110° F (= 43 °C).
 This gives us an idea of the conditions under which the highly succulent Crassulas grow in their homeland and makes us understand that it is therefore not easy for these plants to maintain their beautiful, stocky appearance here.
 Crassula columnaris occurs near Whitehill, the first train stop past Matjesfontein.
 Jacobsen mentions Namaqualand as habitat.
 The annual rainfall there is about 6 inches = ± 150 mm.
 Crassula columnaris allows you to take cuttings (the best time for this is August because the plant starts to grow in this month.
 After rooting, be very, very economical with water.
 The entire structure of the plant indicates moisture absorption from the air.
 In summer provide as much sun and fresh air as possible; the plants may turn reddish brown.”

-It is remarkable that between 1923 and 1942, 5 times was written extensively about C columnaris in ‘Succulenta’ and after that, which is now over 70 years, nothing at all.
+It is remarkable that between 1923 and 1942, no less 5 times was written extensively about C columnaris in ‘Succulenta’ and after that, which is now over 70 years, nothing at all.
 The name is only mentioned in passing once in a while.

 As can be seen from the above, C. columnaris belongs to the group of winter growers, which have their resting period in summer and should receive minimal water then.
 In many books a winter temperature of at least 15 °C is recommended, but in my experience that is not good at all.
 Such a high temperature combined with the application of water promotes growth and with the short days and the low light intensity in winter, this means an elongated, unnatural shape.
 I have never noticed that the temperature in my greenhouse – which I try to keep at least 8 °C in the winter (with varying success) – would harm the well-being or flowering of such plants.